0000F8/diliai/README.md

 # diliai

-A simple script to take in a PDF, chunk it up, and allows you to ask questions about it (RAG).
+A simple script to take in a PDF and allows you to ask questions via LLM.

 ## Files